Anonymity (EX)

 Qtip: With this option it is still possible to figure out which participant provided a certain response; for more sensitivity, fields should be marked as extremely sensitive.

-Qtip: All question fields are marked as extremely sensitive by default.
+Qtip: All question fields are marked as not sensitive by default.

 Example: In our dashboard, we did not mark engagement questions as identifiable, because they are not demographic and cannot be used to identify their respondents in any way.